 The overall carbon downhill helmet market today is all priced fairly close - they're flat expensive.
 They all range from $400 - $500, based on demand, not necessarily the supply.
 You can buy a mountain bike for $500; it may not be the best bike on the trail, but if you spend another $500 on a new carbon lid, you'll be the most stylish rider on the trail.

-This is one of our favorite fiberglass/composite downhill helmet.
+This is one of our favorite carbon downhill helmets.
 The sizing can be a little funky if you have an oval-shaped head so try it on before you buy.
-If you can swing the price we don't think you will be disappointed.
+If you can swing the price, we don't think you will be disappointed.
 You may also be able to swoop a deal by using our price finder tool at the top right.